 The Centre is taking a multi-disciplinary approach in the field of cybersecurity.
-Its been founded by members from the Electrical and Computer Engineering department and School of Computer Science.
+Its been founded by members from Electrical Engineering, Computer Science, and Industrial Engineering.

 She has been recognized by the IT world Canada as one of the top women in cybersecurity in Canada in 2020 and won the 2020 APMA's cyber Security Individual Achievement Award.
 She received the 2021 APMA leadership awards in cybersecurity.